Goserelin: Pharmacology

 Goserelin is a synthetic analogue of a naturally occurring gonadotropin-releasing hormone (GnRH).
 Bioavailability is almost complete by injection.
 Goserelin is poorly protein-bound and has a serum elimination half-life of two to four hours in patients with normal renal function.
 The half-life increases with patients with impaired renal function.
 There is no significant change in pharmacokinetics in subjects with liver failure.
 After administration, peak serum concentrations are reached in about two hours.
 It rapidly binds to the GnRH receptor cells in the pituitary gland thus leading to an initial increase in production of luteinizing hormone and thus leading to an initial increase in the production of corresponding sex hormones.
 This initial flare may be treated by co-prescribing/co-administering an androgen receptor antagonist such as bicalutamide (Casodex).
 Eventually, after a period of about 14–21 days, production of LH is greatly reduced due to receptor downregulation, and sex hormones are generally reduced to castrate levels.

 Chemistry

 Goserelin is a GnRH analogue and decapeptide.
 It is provided as the acetate salt.

 Society and culture

-Generic names
+Names

 Goserelin is the generic name of the drug and its INN, USAN, and BAN.